idshdx/Lockpost/README.md

 ## Project History

-Lockpost started as a university project for an *Advanced Programming Techniques* course, originally developed at [gitlab.com/zer0lis/sym-pgp-ony](https://gitlab.com/zer0lis/sym-pgp-ony).
+Lockpost started as a project for TAP or *Advanced Programming Techniques*, originally designed and developed at [gitlab.com/zer0lis/sym-pgp-ony](https://gitlab.com/zer0lis/sym-pgp-ony).
 It has since been redesigned and extended into a production-ready application.

 ---